JoramMillenaar/obsidian-related-notes/README.md

 Go to **Settings > Related Notes Finder** to customize the plugin’s behavior:
 - **Number of Related Notes**: Set how many notes to display as related.
-- **Relevance Threshold**: Adjust the similarity threshold to fine-tune which notes are shown.
-- **Appearance**: Choose where related notes appear (e.g., sidebar, pop-up, or inline).

 ## Privacy and Security

+One of Obsidian's greatest strengths is its commitment to data ownership and privacy.
+This plugin upholds that philosophy by making privacy its highest priority.
+All processing and note relations happen entirely on your device, ensuring your notes stay yours—always.

-Related Notes Finder is designed with privacy as a top priority:
+**Related Notes Finder** is built with privacy at its core:
-- **Local Processing**: All note analysis and processing are done on your device.
-No data is sent outside your vault.
+- **Local Processing**: Every analysis and operation occurs directly on your device.
+Your notes never leave your vault.
-- **No Third-Party Dependencies**: The plugin does not require any internet access or external API, ensuring a completely private experience.
+- **No Third-Party Dependencies**: The plugin requires no internet access or external APIs, providing a fully private and secure experience.

 ## Development